-According to latest StatsWales figures the percentage of Merthyr Tydfil's residents who say they can speak Welsh has seen an increase from 20.5% in 2016 to 22% in 2017 compared to a Welsh average of 27.8%.
-The percentage does, however, continue to be much higher than the 9% of residents who were recorded as being able to speak Welsh in the 2011 Census, and more recent data from the most recent National Survey for Wales where the figure has remained between 10-12%.
+According to latest StatsWales figures the percentage of Merthyr Tydfil's residents who say they can speak Welsh has seen a decrease from 20.5% in 2017 to 19.5% in March 2018 compared to a Welsh average of 28.1%.
+The percentage does, however, continue to be much higher than the 9% of residents who were recorded as being able to speak Welsh in the 2011 Census.